JamieGoodson/jira-copy-that-id/README.md

 A chrome extension that adds a button next to Jira tickets to copy their ticket id.

-Only works for the active sprint currently (may update in the future).
+Only adds the button for the active sprint currently (may update in the future).